ocripps24/borris-bikes-ruby/README.md

 So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not).

+As a system maintainer,
+So that I can manage broken bikes and not disappoint users, I'd like vans to take broken bikes from docking stations and deliver them to garages to be fixed.

+As a system maintainer,
+So that I can manage broken bikes and not disappoint users, I'd like vans to collect working bikes from garages and distribute them to docking stations.
 ```

 ## Quickstart